10up/snapshots/README.md

 ## Install

-WP Snapshots is a WordPress plugin designed to be used in conjuction with WP CLI.
+WP Snapshots is a WP CLI package.
 An environment with WP CLI enabled is required, and it's highly recommended you run WP Snapshots from WITHIN your dev environment (inside VM or container).

-- TODO - WordPress plugin installation.
+- TODO - Package installation.
 Depends on build process and whether the repo is public.

 ## Authentication